carthageprotocol/v3-info/.github/ISSUE_TEMPLATE/bug-report.md

----
+Carthage---
 name: Bug Report
-about: Describe an issue in the Uniswap Interface
+about: Describe an issue in the Carthage Interface
 title: ''
 labels: bug
 assignees: ''